Learning Outcomes

 Scope and Consequences of Violation

-The exclusion order typically applies not just to being physically present in the courtroom, but also to obtaining information about other testimony through means such as reading transcripts or discussing testimony with others outside the courtroom.
+The exclusion order typically applies not just to being physically present in the courtroom, but also to obtaining information about other testimony through means such as reading transcripts, watching recordings, or discussing testimony with others outside the courtroom.
+Violations, therefore, can include:

 If a witness violates an exclusion order, the trial judge has discretion in fashioning a remedy.
 Potential remedies include:

-- Allowing the opposing counsel to cross-examine the witness about the violation (to impeach credibility).
+- Allowing the opposing counsel to cross-examine the witness about the violation to impeach credibility (for example, suggesting that the witness tailored testimony after hearing others);

 Summary

 FRE 615 provides a mechanism to prevent witnesses from hearing each other's testimony, aiming to preserve the integrity and independence of their accounts.
-Exclusion is mandatory upon a party's request, though the court can also order it sua sponte.
-Key exceptions exist for parties who are natural persons, designated representatives of entity parties, persons essential to presenting a case, and those authorized by statute to be present.
-Violation of an exclusion order can lead to various sanctions, determined at the court's discretion.
+Exclusion is mandatory upon a party's request, though the court can also order it on its own initiative.
+Key exceptions exist for natural-person parties, designated representatives of entity parties, persons essential to presenting a case, and those authorized by statute to be present (such as crime victims under victim-rights laws).

 Key Point Checklist